gaehlerm/SoftwareEngineering/README.md

 Though it is not required, I still recommend using abstract base classes (ABC), as done throughout this book.
 It makes the code slightly more readable as it defines the structure of the interface you are going to use and implement.

 An alternative to abstract baseclasses are protocols.
 They are mostly equivalent, though protocols have some advantage when working with type hints.
-But this is a highly advanced topic and I don't want to go into details here.
+Tough this is a highly advanced topic and I cannot go into details here.

 ## C++